aitboudad/ngx-loading-bar/README.md

 This behavior is because the Loading bar module overrides default http service by setting up a subscription to the request.
 This subscription fires up the HTTP request.

-If this behavior does'nt suit you, you should manage loading bar manually as in the component startHttpRequest above.
+If this behavior doesn't suit you, you should manage loading bar manually as in the component startHttpRequest above.

 Based on https://github.com/sir-valentin/Angular2LoadingBar.git